flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-22.md

     Nov.
 Jobs report will be key Friday.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CWe still want Russia to cut as much as possible…A Ia\x19m not confident, but I hope to reach a deal.”\n> \n> Saudi Arabian Oil Minister Khalid Al-Falih as OPEC fails to reach a consensus on how much oil the 15-nation group will produce for the next 6 months.
+  card_text: "> ax1CWe still want Russia to cut as much as possible…A Iax19m not confident, but I hope to reach a deal.”n> n> Saudi Arabian Oil Minister Khalid Al-Falih as OPEC fails to reach a consensus on how much oil the 15-nation group will produce for the next 6 months.
 Saudi Arabia wants to cut production by 1M barrels per day to stop oil's price slide but the group is waiting for Russia, a non-OPEC member, to commit.
 Oil prices dropped by the most in 2 weeks on the news.
 OPEC will meet again Friday."
   card_citation: ''
 card_4:
   card_text: >-